 There is a broad consensus amongst experts that 98 percent of all human beings between the ages of 0-4 demonstrate creativity at a superior level.
 At the age of ten this figure drops to 30 percent, and eventually, only three percent of adults over the age of 25 still seem to exhibit superior creativity.

-Creative empowerment starts with any person despite their age; a journey to rediscover their inherent creative qualities – revives their senses and to enjoy life with passion.
+Creative innovation starts with any person despite their age; a journey to rediscover their inherent creative qualities – revives their senses and to enjoy life with passion.